PuddletownDesign/Linux-Setups/01-local-development-server.md

 First let's just **power off the VM** and then **restart it in "Headless mode"**.
 We don't need that stupid Virtualbox console anymore.
 We can use our host terminal :)

-Then log back in with your user account via SSH.
+Then log back in with your user account via SSH in your host terminal of choice.
+Mine's iterm on mac.

 Then lets edit the `sshd_config` file.